 The West Duwamish Greenbelt needs your help!
 Volunteers are needed to remove invasive plant species, mulch, clean up litter, and install native plants.
 Volunteer work parties take place year-round, rain or shine!
 In the past 8 years, we’ve planted more than 21,000 native trees and 20,000 understory plants.

 Volunteer Work Parties

 Nature Consortium hosts volunteer work parties year round several times per week.
-Currently we are working Tuesday, Thursday, and Saturday from 10am-2pm in the West Duwamish Greenbelt located in West Seattle.
+Currently we are working every Tuesday and Saturday from 10am-2pm in the West Duwamish Greenbelt located in West Seattle.
 Each work party begins with a short informal forest ecology workshop, and we spend the remainder of the time performing various restoration activities, including planting native trees and shrubs, removing invasive species, mulching previously-planted areas, and more.
 To connect art into this project we hire local musicians to perform in the woods during many work parties.
 Planting season runs from October to March.